MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 ### Calculating Gradient
 Deep learning models are opitmized by calculating the *gradient* which indicates how much we need to adjust each weight to improve the model.
 In mathematics, a function's *gradient* is simply another function, whereas in deep learning, *gradient* usually refers to the value of the function's derivative at a given argument value.

+{% include info.html text="<strong>Definition</strong>:
+<br>Tensor's rank is the number of axes or dimensions in a tensor, shape is the size of each axis of a tensor." %}

 > [!TIP]
->Some people may concerns about complication of calculating gradient, but a good news is that PyThorch take the budden by automatically computing the derivative of nearly any function!
+> Some people may concerns about complication of calculating gradient, but a good news is that PyTorch takes the burden by automatically computing the derivative of nearly any function!